 (3) The purchase is an overseas transaction by a contracting officer in support of a contingency operation as defined in 10 U.S.C.
 101(a)(13) or a humanitarian or peacekeeping operation as defined in 10 U.S.C.
 2302(8).

-(4) The purchase is a transaction in support of intelligence or other specialized activities addressed by Part 2.7 of Executive Order 12333.
+(4) The purchase is a transaction in support of intelligence or other specialized activities addressed by 2.7 of Executive Order 12333.

 (5) The purchase is for training exercises in preparation for overseas contingency, humanitarian, or peacekeeping operations.